-The first one-hour plenary lecture will provide students with insight into the 'research experience' through a specific 'research story' from an established academic.
+The first plenary lecture will provide students with insight into the 'research experience' through a specific 'research story' from an established academic.
 Students will be given an account both of the general importance of research and some of its specific challenges.

-Tuesday 2 October 2018
+Tuesday 22 October 2019

-Day 3 AM: Systematic Literature Review Planning and Techniques (3 hours)
+Day 3 AM: Systematic Literature Review Planning and Techniques

-This two-hour, face-to-face workshop will help students to plan their literature review systematically by explaining how to define parameters based on research questions and objectives and how to generate terms.
+This face-to-face workshop will help students to plan their literature review systematically by explaining how to define parameters based on research questions and objectives and how to generate terms.